 The solution to this cosmetic problem is either to not let it bother you or covering the crack!
 Whipped cream will cover a multitude of sins as will chocolate ganache.

-Speaking of cracks, here are some delicious garnish options specifically chosen for a pumpkin cheesecake!
+Speaking of cracks, here are some delicious garnish options that are specifically chosen for a pumpkin cheesecake!
 When I made this recipe I topped it with fresh whipped cream and a good quality caramel sauce plus a sprinkling of cinnamon.
-But if you are feeling adventurous, here are some other ideas:
+I kept it pretty simple.
+But if you’re wanting to jazz it up for Thanksgiving, here are some other ideas:

-- Chopped Pecans – this adds a delicious nutty crunch.
+- Chopped Pecans or Walnuts – this adds a delicious nutty crunch.

 - Graham Cracker – save some crumbs from your crust and sprinkle on top to tie the whole dish together.

 - Gingersnaps – crush some of these cookies and sprinkle on top for a different type of flavor combo.

 - Rum Whipped Cream – just sub out the vanilla extract for rum extract.
 The result is rum flavor without the alcohol.

 - Cinnamon Whipped Cream – add some cinnamon to your whipped cream!
 This is also super good on apple pies.

 - Chocolate Ganache– melt equal parts of chocolate chips with heavy cream and drizzle over the top.
 Milk chocolate chips are my favorite, but dark chocolate would also be delicious!